Regulations and guidelines

 Announcement and application

 The President and the chairman of the Board arrange for information on the incoming examination.
 This should be sent in writing to all members in January of the year of examination presupposing that the annual meeting takes place in August.
 The announcement may be sent together with preliminary information on the SFOPOM annual meeting and should include the exact date, time, and place for the examination.
 Candidates are required to apply for participation not later than 5 months ahead of the examination date by a written note to the President.
-Eligible for the Board Examination shall be any SFOPOM member with a dental degree.
+Eligible for the Board Examination shall be any SFOPOM member with a dental degree teaching and/or working in diagnostic oral pathology at a Nordic University/Hospital.
 The number of participants may have to be limited due to local factors (first come - first serve basis).
 Participation will include a remittance fee to be determined by the General Assembly.
 SFOPOM will take no responsibility for travel and hotel arrangements.

 Written and oral examination